Islamic State Leader Abu Bakr al-Baghdadi Confirmed Dead After U.S. Special Ops Strike In Syria

 According to Newsweek, Trump approved the mission to target al-Baghdadi a week ago.
 Following the approval, Special-ops forces conducted a raid in northwest Syria‘s Idlib province to target the terrorist.

-Troops closed in on a house where al-Baghdadi was believed to be staying, and were apparently met with some resistance coming in.
+Troops closed in on a house where al-Baghdadi was believed to be staying and were apparently met with some resistance coming in.
 As for al-Baghdadi himself, Trump says that he ran into a dead-end tunnel, where he died “whimpering and crying and screaming.”

 Trump also noted that there were at least 14 children in the house.
 11 were moved to safety and were not injured in the mission. al-Baghdadi, however, apparently took three of his children into the tunnel with him.
 Cornered, Trump says, al-Bahdadi detonated a suicide vest, killing himself and the three children in the process.